andycroll/andycroll.com/_posts/2017/2017-10-15-rescue-specific-errors-do-not-rescue-exception-or-standarderror.md

 Ruby’s `Exception` is the parent class to _all_ errors.
 “Great” you might say, “I want to catch all errors”.
 But you don’t.

 `Exception` includes the class of errors that can occur outside your application.
-Things like memory errors, or `SignalException::Interrupt` (sent when you manually quit your application by hitting control-c).
+Things like memory errors, or `SignalException::Interrupt` (sent when you manually quit your application by hitting Control-C).
+These are errors you _don't_ want to catch in your application as they are generally serious and related to external factors.
+Rescuing `Exception` can cause very unexpected behaviour.

-So don’t rescue `Exception`.

 `StandardError` is the parent of most Ruby and Rails errors.
-If you catch `StandardError` you’re doing much better.
+If you catch `StandardError` you’re doing better than catching `Exception`, but still not great.
+Rescuing all application-level errors might cover up unrelated bugs you don’t know about.

-The clearest approach is to only rescue the errors you are expecting.
-It is likely you will want to _know_ that an unusual error has occurred.
-So rescuing all application-level errors (via `StandardError`) might cover up bugs you don’t know about.
+The safest approach is to rescue the error (or errors) you are expecting and deal with the consequences of that error inside the `rescue` block.

+In the event of an unexpected error in your application you want to know that a new error has occurred and deal with the consequences of _that_ new error inside it's own `rescue` block.

-Be specific to avoid nasty surprises for your users & bug hunting for you.
+Being specific with `rescue` means your code doesn't accidently swallow new errors, avoiding subtle 'swallowed' errors that lead to unexpected behaviour for your users and bug hunting for you.